frodi-karlsson/discord-mod-manager/README.md

 import path from 'path';

 // mod constructor takes the following arguments:
-// (id: string, dependencies?: Dependency[], version?: string, repository?: string, author?: string, description?: string, homepage?: string);
+// obj: {id: string, dependencies?: Dependency[], version?: string, repository?: string, author?: string, description?: string, homepage?: string, fullDescription?: string, config?: ConfigurationField[]}
-// where dependencies are objects with an id, version and optional repository
+// where dependencies are objects with an id, version and optional repository and
+// configuration fields are objects with a name, description, type and optional default value.
+// the type can be one of 'boolean', 'string', 'number'.

+const modOpts = {
+  id: 'example-mod',
+  version: '1.0.0',
+  config: [
+    {
+      name: 'enabled',
+      description: 'Whether the mod is enabled',
+      type: 'boolean',
+      defaultValue: true
+    },
+    {
+      name: 'message',
+      description: 'The message to log to the console',
+      type: 'string',
+      defaultValue: 'Hello world!'
+    }
+  ]
+}
-const exampleMod = new Mod('example-mod', [], '1.0.0', undefined, 'Frodi', 'An example mod');
+const exampleMod = new Mod(modOpts);
 exampleMod.on('dom-ready', (mainWindow) => {
   // do stuff with the main window
 });